AleksandrRogov/DynamicsWebApi/README.md

 * Provides a way to run multiple operations in a single transaction.
 If any operation that changes data (within a single changeset) fails all completed ones will be rolled back.
 * All operations within a batch request run consequently (FIFO).

-DynamicsWebApi provides a straightforward way to execute Batch operations which may not always simple to compose.
+DynamicsWebApi provides a straightforward way to execute Batch operations which may not always be simple to compose.
 The following example bundles 2 retrieve multiple operations and an update:

 ```js